Rezamns/Rezamns/README.md

 ## 🧩 About Me

-- 🧑‍💻 I'm Reza Mansouri, born in Tehran in 2000
+- 🧑‍💻 I'm Reza Mansouri, a Frontend Developer andsoftware engenier
-- 🔭 Currently working on projects with Next.js and Django
+- 🔭 Currently learning backend and improving my frontend skills to become a fullstack developer
-- 🛠️ Practicing browser extension development and AES encryption
-- 🕊️ I believe that when code comes from the heart, it makes a difference

-- 🧑‍💻 I’m a Frontend Developer
-- 🌐 Passionate about React, Next.js, and Django
+- 🌐 Passionate about Cybersecurity, AI and computer sauyence
+- 🛠️ Practicing new methodes and tecnologys to improve myself
-- 🎮 Love gaming, reading, movies, philosophy, and ancient Egyptian & Greek gods
+- 🎮 Love gaming in diffrent consoles and crossplay
+- 🕊️ I believe if you find a hobby that can make money for you, you dont have to work for the rest of your life
 - 🔒 Currently learning cybersecurity with Kali Linux

 ---